Holiday party food safety tips

 - Keep your kitchen, dishes and utensils clean.
 Be sure your serving dishes are clean.
 Do not serve food on plates that previously held raw meat or poultry.

-ground meat or hamburger
+Recipes using ground meat or hamburger

-should be cooked to 160 degrees F.
+should be cooked to 160°F.

 - Refrigerate or freeze leftovers within two hours of serving.
 If the leftover foods were on your buffet longer than two hours, throw them out.

-- Microwaving a plate of food and microwaving it for a few minutes may seem safe enough, but you need to use a food thermometer to make sure all the food is reheated enough to kill bacteria.
-Microwave ovens heat unevenly, so let the covered food sit for two minutes to let the heat get distributed throughout.
+- Microwaving a plate of food for a few minutes may seem safe enough, but use a food thermometer to make sure all the food is reheated enough to kill bacteria.
+Microwave ovens heat unevenly; let heated, covered food sit for two minutes before eating to let the heat distribute throughout.